gregolive/web-design/README.md

 # WEB DESIGN PRACTICE

-A series of small projects made to practice building HTML and CSS from scratch.
+A series of small projects made to practice building HTML and CSS from a template and from scratch.

 ## 1. Youtube Video Player